 Easy financing qualification

 Merchant cash advances (especially if obtained from your credit card processor) can usually be easily obtained.
-They can be applied for online.
+They can be applied online.
 Whereas banks require a lot of documentation and may take weeks to reach a decision, a cash advance will be approved and paid within 72 hours.
 Since approval is based on business performance rather than personal credit, time in business or financials.
 Even credit scores below 500 can be approved.

 Because a merchant cash advance is an advance against future credit card sales, repayment is more flexible than traditional loans.